RachWalm/spelling-game/README.md

 this code above was taken from [W3](https://www.w3schools.com/howto/howto_js_redirect_webpage.asp#:~:text=There%20are%20a%20couple%20of%20ways%20to%20redirect,%3D%20%22http%3A%2F%2Fwww.w3schools.com%22%3B%20%2F%2F%20Simulate%20an%20HTTP%20redirect%3A%20window.location.replace%28%22http%3A%2F%2Fwww.w3schools.com%22%29%3B)

- but to do this proved less efficient and time consuming in an unanticipated way.
+ but to do this proved less efficient and more time consuming in an unanticipated way.
 So the following page was designed within the index page.

  ![final-score](documents/final-score.png)

 #### onbeforeunload alert

-A final feature was to warn the user before they left the page as this would incur them loosing their score.
+A final feature was to warn the user before they left the page as this would incur them losing their score.
 This functionality was adapted from [W3](https://www.w3schools.com/jsref/event_onbeforeunload.asp) to give alert when someone tries to leave the site.

 ```JS
 window.onbeforeunload = function (event) {